skybrud/Skybrud.Umbraco.Redirects.Import/v4/import/columns.md

 - Query String
 - Inbound Query
 - Inbound Query String
-- 🟥 Original Query *(not supported, but should be)*
+- Original Query
-- 🟥 Original Query String *(not supported, but should be)*
+- Original Query String

 ### Destination Key

 Specifies the GUID key of a content or media item that represents the destination.
-Alternatively the value may be the numeric Umbraco ID instead.
+Alternatively the value may be the numeric Umbraco ID instead, although you should keep in mind that numeric IDs will typically differ across environments and solutions.

 If not specified, the import tries to determine the GUID key value of the [destination URL](#destination-url) column instead.

 The following names are supported:

 - Destination Key
+- Redirect Node Key
 - Destination ID
+- Redirect Node ID

 ### Destination Type